arkency/posts/posts/2019-11-02-unexpected-benefits-of-storing-commands.md

 ---
-title: "Unexpected benefits of storing commands"
 created_at: 2019-11-02 15:49:06 +0100
 publish: true
 author: Tomasz Wróbel
 tags: [ 'rails_event_store', 'testing', 'commands' ]
 newsletter: arkency_form
 ---

+# Unexpected benefits of storing commands

 You probably know that [Rails Event Store](https://railseventstore.org), like the name suggests, is meant to store events.
 Commands are a different concept, but they're very similar in structure - after all it's just a set of attributes.
 So in one of our projects we slightly abused RES and made it store commands alongside with events.